-Please be sure to assign yourself a Surgical Coach.
-A Surgical Coach is the person who should help you throughout the care process.
-You will be provided with a vast amount of information regarding your surgical procedure and recovery.
-Your

-Surgical Coach will serve as additional support throughout this process.
+Please be sure to assign yourself a surgical coach.
+A surgical coach is the person who you will designate to attend all of the appointments mentioned above.
+You will be provided with a vast amount of information regarding your surgical procedure and recovery, your surgical coach will serve as an additional support system throughout this process.

 You are entering a mutual relationship in which we are committed to improving the quality of your life.
-This booklet was developed as a resource and teaching tool pertaining to your procedure.
+This booklet was developed as a resource and teaching tool to answer questions pertaining to your procedure.

-An important part of your recovery is your commitment to the care and rehabilitation of your improved hip.
-We understand that the preparation and recovery process can be challenging, and we encourage you to read through this packet and highlight questions or notes that you would like to discuss with the staff.
+Hip replacement surgery is a highly successful procedure.
+An important part of your recovery is your commitment to the care and rehabilitation of your new and improved hip.
+We understand that the preparation and recovery processes can be challenging.
+We encourage you to read through this packet and highlight questions or notes that you can then discuss with the staff.

-Please bring this booklet to your pre-operative appointment so we can review with you.
+Please bring this booklet to your pre-operative appointment so we can review it with you.